mohammedalics/java8-handson/README.md

 	 - A ternary conditional expression
 	 - A cast expression
  - A lambda expression body must not throw more exceptions than specified in the throws clause of the functional interface method.
 If a lambda expression body throws an exception, the throws clause of the functional interface method must declare the same exception type or its supertype.
+ - To be continued .............. you can check below code examples in order and try to understand the idea behnid each example.

 **Examples in order**